 wondering if this is reversable or not.
 Is there a possible chance that

 supplements could bring back some emotion?
 Because I am really, really empty.

-A. Yoga and SAM-e are good options to treat anhedonia.
+A. Yoga and SAM-e are good options.

 I was wondering, in general what supplements /

 medications are a good starting point with a depressive state that is almost

 completely centered around anhedonia and apathy rather than sadness,

 SAM-e seems to be a good option, used in low dosages every other day.
 Carnosine and carnitine may be helpful, perhaps acetyl l carnitine also.

 Following a rapid detox from clonazepam and alcohol, some

 legal trouble, I developed anhedonia.
 I don't know if this is stress-induced,